South Florida Real Estate Investing 101

 The demand for these units is likely to rise from September to June, and if you do happen to get stuck on finding a long-term tenant during “school season,” you could always rent weekly to tourists during the summer!
 Since South Florida is such an amazing vacation place, you are likely to attract snowbirds, and in the Miami area specifically, there is a constant flow of Latin American tourism all year long!
 With apartment share apps like AirBnB on the rise, you are sure to get your unit rented!

-According to Zillow, the average home in South Florida sells for about $170,000.
+According to Zillow, the average home and real estate in South Florida sells for about $170,000.
 With a median rent cost of $1500, you would boast an average 10% rental yield (before tax, maintenance and property management fees) and is a much better rate of return than you will find with any savings account on the market!